 Your hands shaped me and made me.
 Job 10:8 (NIV)

 God formed every creature on this planet with a special area of expertise.
 Some animals run, some hop, some swim, some burrow, and some fly.
 Each has a particular role to play based on the way they were shaped by God.
 The same is true with humans.
-Each of us was uniquely designed, or "shaped" to do certain things.
+Each of us is uniquely designed, or "shaped," to do certain things.

 Before architects design any new building they first ask, "What will be its purpose?
 How will it be used?"
 The intended function always determines the form of the building.

 Before God created you, he decided what role he wanted you to play on earth.
 He planned exactly how he wanted you to serve him, and then he shaped you for those tasks.
 You are the way you are because you were made for a specific ministry.

 The Bible says, "We are God's workmanship, created in Christ Jesus to do good works" (Ephesians 2:10 NIV).
 Our English word "poem" comes from this Greek word translated "workmanship."
 You're God's handcrafted work of art.
 You're not an assembly-line product, mass-produced without thought.
 You're a custom designed, one-of-a-kind, original masterpiece.